 Fashion Enter is a not for profit, social enterprise, which strives to be a centre of excellence for sampling, grading, production and for learning and development of skills within the fashion and textiles industry.
-With both a factory for large scale production and a studio for grading, sampling and small productions runs, both Sedex approved, they produce for leading retailers, e-tailers, designers and new business start ups.
+With both a factory for large scale and bulk premium quality British production and a studio for grading, sampling and small productions runs, both Sedex approved, they produce for leading retailers, e-tailers, designers and new business start ups.

 In addition to the commercial enterprise, Jenny Holloway, CEO, is also an advocate of practical fashion education and also runs a Fashion Technology Academy in collaboration with Haringey Council, DWP and global e-tailer ASOS.com.
 The Academy provides a wide range of high-quality industry learning, seminars and practical courses for technical skills and brand management and is a recognised ESFA approved Training Provider for apprenticeships.

 We are delighted to be showcasing Fashion Enter and their Ethical Manufacturing Uncovered project at SVP this edition, where they will be providing a ‘drop-in’ practical and interactive area that all visitors, whatever your experience or level of expertise, can engage with.
 There is such a huge emphasis on ethical manufacturing everywhere at the moment, but not everyone knows how they can practically integrate this ideology into their own brand.
 In this space Fashion Enter will be demonstrating, not only some of the practical skills that are required to make exceptionally constructed garments, but also how they can help you integrate an ethical philosophy into your brand.